Khairul Kabir Khokon

-Khairul Kabir Khokon is a Bangladesh Nationalist Party politician and a former member of parliament for Narsingdi-1, who currently serves as the party's assistant secretary.
-He had served as the president of Narsingdi District unit of Bangladesh Nationalist Party.
+Khairul Kabir Khokon is a Bangladesh Nationalist Party politician and a member of parliament for Narsingdi-1, who also currently serves as the party's Joint Secretary.
+He has been served as the president of Narsingdi District unit of Bangladesh Nationalist Party for a long time.

 Career

 Khokon was elected to Parliament in 2005 in a by-election from Narsingdi-1 as a candidate of the Bangladesh Nationalist Party.
 The seat fell vacant following the death of incumbent Member of Parliament Shamsuddin Ahmed Ishaq.
 He defeated independent candidate Shahadat Hossain Munna.
 The election was boycotted by the main opposition party, Awami League.
 The voting saw a low turnout and voting centers were forcefully taken over by Bangladesh Nationalist Party activists who chased away the polling agents of other candidates.
 His supporters attacked and burned the houses of his political opponents after his victory.
 He received a plot from the government of Bangladesh.

 In March 2007, Giausuddin Al Mamun confessed to police that he and Khokon were involved in extortion of a businessman.
 Mamun retracted the confession in 2009 which he alleged was taken through torture.

 In July 2008, Khokon attended a press conference demanding the release of former Prime Minister and chairperson of Bangladesh Nationalist Party, Khaleda Zia, who had been detained in the Zia Charitable Trust corruption case.

 Khokon was sued in the murder case of Narsingdi Mayor Lokman Hossain in November 2011 but was cleared by the courts.
 The police also charged him with arson and vandalism.
 He was then president of Narsingdi District unit of Bangladesh Nationalist Party.
 On 14 November, he was released from jail on bail.
 In December, the Parliamentary Standing Committee on the Home Ministry, criticised the police for charging Khokon with burning a train in Narsingdi and asked the police to arrest the real culprit.
 Abdus Salam, chairman of the committee, and Mujib-ul-Haque Chunnu, member of committee described the case as "baseless".